 If you don't know how to draw a simple hand or a nose, chances are you won't be able to know how to draw people that will look convincing to your readers.
-Of course, you can always play with each body parts of your character if you wish.
+Of course, you can always get creative and try new proportions or try new textures if you wish.
 Do you prefer to draw someone with four fingers?
 Go ahead!
 You want to create a woman with long legs and small arms?
 Why not!
 Be creative!

-Drawing a person is really simple once you know what they're made of.
+Drawing a person is really simple once you are familiar with the human anatomy.
 Take a look at all the examples below and study each of them carefully.
-Once you will feel more comfortable, play with those parts and start creating amazing cartoon characters!
+Once you will feel more comfortable, practice as much as possible and start creating amazing cartoon characters!

 Naturally, most of use are usually working on the head first when sketching a cartoon character.
 This is the part of the body where it all happens (facial expressions, dialogues, emotions).
 It's important to know how to place the eyes properly, how to create a nice jaw or how to create perspective using only a few simple tips.

 In this case, the lesson below is featuring a basic head of a male with no hair.
 See how this head is simply illustrated using a large circle and a solid square?
 Also, note on the final image how a few subtle lines are added around the mouth to add a little bit of realism to this cartoon character.

 The previous head was the one of a young man with a soft skin and virtually no shadows or highlights.
 If you want to work on a more challenging illustration, then this tutorial of the head of an older man is definitely for you!
 Loaded with wrinkles, these shadows are tough to duplicate ... you will learn a lot while drawing this character!